Sensory Weighted Blankets for Autism – The ultimate guide

-Applied Behavioral Analysis EDU describes the biological processes that take place when a weighted blanket is used:
+Applied Behavioral Analysis EDU describes the biological processes that take place when a person wears a weighted blanket:

 When you apply deep pressure to the body, the body switches from running its sympathetic nervous system to its parasympathetic nervous system.
 This is the so-called switch from ‘fight or flight’ to ‘rest and digest’…Unfortunately, kids with autism spectrum and sensory processing disorders spend a lot of time stuck in the sympathetic nervous system.

-Weighted blankets can be particularly helpful for children during times of heightened anxiety, while trying to sleep, or when sensory processing issues become overwhelming.
+Weighted blankets for autism can be particularly helpful for children during times of heightened anxiety, before bedtime, or when they are overwhelmed.
 Some children also enjoy using their blanket as a source of comfort while watching TV or lounging.
 They are especially effective when creating a sensory space for your child with autism.

 Applied Behavioral Analysis EDU describes these positive effects of deep-pressure stimulation:

-- General sense of calm that can last up to a few hours after therapy
+- A general sense of calm that can last up to a few hours after therapy

 - Decreased overall anxiety when practiced regularly